morrildl/warden/README.md

 to sign (such as a build server, and small number of build engineers.)
 But organizations that wish to have more granular control can configure Warden to restrict specific endpoints to specific clients.

-For instance, all whitelisted client certs could be permitted to sign using a debug key for daily builds, while access to the key for production builds is restricted to a single client.
+For instance, you could allow any whitelisted client to sign binaries with a debug/test key, while signing with a release key is restricted to specific clients.
+In this way, your build server could be configured with 2 client access certificates: one without a local password that can thus be used for routine signatures (such as for continuous builds), and another with a password-protected certificate whose password is known only to a small number of individuals.

 ### Compatible Certificates